fenos/dqlx-docs/docs/security.md

 DQL Injection is the same beast.
 Every time a query is dynamically generated (**with dqlx or not**) strings gets concatenated together to create the final query.

 The problem arise when your queries are generated based on `User Inputs`.
-If you are exposing inputs that gets **directly mapped** into a query, the "Exploiter" might figure out a way to send an input which might alter the original query that you originally meant to run.
+If you are accepting user inputs that gets **directly mapped** into a query, the "Exploiter" might figure out a way to send an input which might alter the original query that you originally meant to run.

 This mean that the "Exploiter" might be able to request more data than he supposed to, or even worst it could delete or alter important information.